shixuanlin1/shixuanlin1.github.io/_pages/cv.md

 Work experience
 ======
-* Shanghai Longyi Enterprise Management Group  2022 – Jun.
+* Shanghai Longyi Enterprise Management Group, May 2022 – Jun.
 2022: Consulting Intern
   * Analyzed the sugar-free food and beverage industry in China, collected and summarized prospectuses of key entities in the industry.
   * Estimated and forecast the size of the sugar-free market in China with the secondary information from open sources